Staying Safe in the Unsafe: The Top 10 Most Dangerous Jobs in America

 These workers spend most of their time driving; the most common cause of fatalities are transportation-related, including auto accidents.
 They also lift and move heavy objects.

-Ground maintenance can be dangerous because the workers are using powerful machinery like chainsaws and tractors, and working at elevated heights.
-Fatalities for these workers are most commonly caused by unintended contact with equipment.
+Ground maintenance can be dangerous because workers use powerful machinery like chainsaws and tractors while also working at elevated heights, increasing the risk of unintended contact with equipment.

 Working on high-voltage power lines at great heights is a dangerous combination.
 Exposure to live wires and falling are the most common hazards.